 What is the Canada Super Visa?

 Canada super visa comes under the Temporary Resident Visas.
 In Canada, people also call it a Grandparent Super visa or Parent Visa.
 It allows foreign nationals to visit their relatives for a particular time.
-To apply for a super visa, your relative must be a Canadian Citizens or Permanent Resident.
+To apply for a super visa, your relative must be a:

 Visitors can also use a Canada tourist Visa to visit friends and family.
 But, Canada Super Visa is to expand the time parents and grandparents can stay with their families.
 If parents and grandparents meet the requirements, the Super Visa lets them stay for about two years at a time in Canada with their children.
 This duration is not possible under Canada tourist visa.